itsnebulalol/Apollo/README.md

 ### Events

-All Events the are added to apollo must be documented below to help developers in future sdk.
+All Events that are added to apollo must be documented below to help developers in future SDK.
 You must fill out the name of the event class and a description of when it is called.

 | Name | Description |
 | --- | --- |